 Pictures appear as hyperlinks.

-Using SemQL expressions to format data
+You have used SemQL expressions to format data.